cverluise/patentcity/docs/GB_MODEL_CARD.md

 ## 🎯 Intended use

 `en_ent_gbpatent01` has been specifically trained on GB patents GB189317126A to GB2000001A (excluded).
-The model's performance are not guaranteed out of this scope.
+The model's performances are not guaranteed out of this scope.

 ## 🔂 Versions and alternative approaches